“Il Poverello”

 Stockholm, August 2021

-Satirical undercover performance with Extinction Rebellion (XR)
+Satirical undercover performance with XR

 Stockholm, October 2020

 Sanna Extincia Rebellia stalking the Swedish Prime Minister Stefan Löfven.
-Satirical undercover performance with XR.
+Satirical undercover performance with XR

 “At the Offices of Preem Oil”